Footprint Charts | A Futures Trader’s Guide to Volume Analysis

 • Footprint charts come in several flavors including bid/ask, volume profile, and delta.

-• Strategies for trading with footprint charts include stacked imbalances, unfinished auctions, and high volume nodes.
+• Strategies for trading with footprint charts include stacked imbalances, unfinished auctions, and high-volume nodes.

-• Traders can open a free account for 30-days and immediately access Optimus Flow’s numerous footprint charts and analysis tools along with unlimited simulated trades.
+• Traders can open a free account for 30 days and immediately access Optimus Flow’s numerous footprint charts and analysis tools along with unlimited simulated trades.

+That simple question underpins footprint charts.
 Most traders and investors are familiar with candlestick and line charts.

 These visual representations show us price movement over time and may include volume.
 But they fall short when trying to tell the entire story, like a book missing its adjectives.
+That’s where footprint charts come in.

 What Are Footprint Charts?